 Kirschner, Sweller and Clark (2006)

 The curriculum is designed to be inclusive and cater for all learners with knowledge at its heart.
 We believe in high challenge for all with a knowledge-based curriculum that provides breadth and balance across a range of subject disciplines.
 The content is structured to allow for the enrichment of knowledge, the development of core skills and the broadening of experience across a wide range of subjects.
-We seek to develop a student’s cultural, literary, historical, scientific, and artistic knowledge through introducing them to new and unfamiliar materials and texts.
+We seek to develop a student’s cultural capital through introducing them to new and unfamiliar materials and texts as well as providing planned opportunities for creative and practical learning.

 We give regular feedback to students during each unit and ensure they know what to do to improve.
 Teachers use this information to support and challenge students on an individual basis as well as doing frequent low-stakes quizzing to help embed learning.
 As part of our formal assessment, we have dedicated Assessment Weeks in all year groups to enable students to familiarise themselves with test conditions and to measure their long-term retention and learning.